HyperTag/documentation/src/content/cloud-destinations/VWO.md

 #### Send Experiment Data to other Destinations (as Identify)

-Akin to the above setting, enabling this option will have analytics.js fire an `identify` event for other destinations when a page is loaded with an active VWO Experiemnt.
+Akin to the above setting, enabling this option will have analytics.js fire an `identify` event for other destinations when a page is loaded with an active VWO Experiment.

 #### Library Tolerance